nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

     }
     ````

     Again, this is a simple example of what can be achieved using the **merge** folder.
-A more effective approach would be using a separate css file for platform-especific styles.
+A more effective approach would be using a separate css file for platform-specific styles.

 6. Run your app in the Apache Ripple Simulator.

-    The app header has a green background because the **index.css** file in the **android** folder replaces the **index.css** file in the **www** folder for the Android version of your app.
+    The app header has a blue background because the **index.css** file in the **android** folder replaces the **index.css** file in the **www** folder for the Android version of your app.

     ![Project template locations](media/get-started-first-mobile-app/tailor-css.png)